Theoden-bernard/My_blockchain/src/positive_atoi/README.md

-# Positif Atoi
+# Positive Atoi

 ## 📝 Description :
-#### Positif Atoi is a function who converted a array in to integer. it only can return positive numbers.
+#### Positive Atoi is a function who converts a array in to integer.
+It only can return positive numbers.
 ---
 ## Parameters :
-- str: The string that must be converted to an integer.
+- str: The string that must be converted as an integer.
 ---
 ## Return :
 - Return a **result** variable who is an integer.